-Humans us se power to benefit
+Humans use power to benefit themselve

-Write the key term or concept - turn the idea into a question the extent you it productly have to compare poems on a given atomic and section extens are interpretative.
+Write the key term or concept - turn the idea into a question

 - Humans often use power to benefit themselves rather than other people, and the misuse of power can lead to people being hurt or killed. - 2) Human power is ultimately insignificant compared to nature, which is vast and timeless.